WordPress/gutenberg/docs/designers-developers/designers/block-design.md

 ## Setup state vs. live preview state

-Often a block will use the placeholder content to walk users through a setup process.
+Setup states, sometimes referred to as "placeholders", can be used to walk users through an initial process before shoing the live preview state of the block.
 The setup process gathers information from the user that is needed to render the block.
 A block’s setup state is indicated with a grey background to provide clear differentiation for the user.
 Not all blocks have setup states — for example, the paragraph block.

 ![An example of a gallery block’s setup state on a grey background](https://make.wordpress.org/design/files/2018/12/gallery-setup.png)

 A setup state is **not** necessary if: